georgenicholson/multivariate_phenotype/README.md

 ## Data

-Accompanying data provided in "data/Data_all.RDS" which can be loaded in R via
+Accompanying data are provided in "data/Data_all.RDS" which can be loaded in R via
 ```
 Data_all <- readRDS("data/Data_all.RDS")
 ```